dimanikulin/fva/README.md

 ## Hardware requirements
 TBD

+## Programming Languages
+Now C++ and Python are considered as main languages to implement FVA Software.
+TBD - to describe for which cases C++ and for which Python.

 # Contributing
 So far, the development is in a hot stage, and everyone is welcome to contribute anytime.
 You can fill in this [form](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/edit) to understand your needs in Multimedia search and organizing.